The Human Microbiome

 We are not alone.
 The human body harbors more bacterial cells than human cells, and approximately one kilogram of bacteria reside in the human gut.
 From the moment we are born, bacteria begin training our immune system to fight disease, and bacteria in our intestinal tract aid in digestion, releasing nutrients and vitamins for our use.
 Microbial imbalance has been linked do a wide range of disease states, including inflammatory bowel disease, colon and liver cancers, diabetes, autism, and obesity.
 However, the molecular mechanisms by which the microbiota affects human health are largely unknown.

 Our lab uses small molecules to study and manipulate human-associated bacteria in order to better understand how the microbiome affects human health and disease.
-The lab leverages expertise from different fields, including synthetic organic chemistry, molecular biology, microbiology, analytical chemistry, and bioinformatics.
+The lab leverages expertise from different fields, including microbiology, biochemistry, analytical and organic chemistry, molecular and cellular biology, and germ-free mouse experiments.
 Project areas in the lab include:

-Investigating bacterial metabolism of bile acids.
+Bile acids are steroidal natural products that are synthesized from cholesterol in the liver and constitute an important part of the molecular environment of a healthy human gut.
 Bacteria in the large intestine transform human-derived primary bile acids into secondary bile acids in near-quantitative fashion.
-Secondary bile acids exert wide-ranging biological effects, from acting as causative agents in colon and liver cancer to binding nuclear receptors and initiating downstream metabolic cascades.
-Despite their important role in human health, we know very little about which bacteria metabolize bile acids and even less about which genes are responsible.
-By pairing bioinformatics with biochemical techniques, we are identifying novel bacterial bile acid metabolizers and the corresponding genetic machinery responsible for these transformations.
-Discovery of bile acid-metabolizing genes will enable the discovery of other metabolizers using bioinformatics and may aid in the prediction of disease risk.
-Using in vitro and in vivo assays, we are investigating how these molecules affect the host using both cell culture assays and germ-free and conventional mouse experiments.
-In particular, we aim to uncover how bile acids affect host metabolism and immune response by acting as ligands for host receptors, including nuclear receptors and G-protein coupled receptors.
-By uncovering new biosynthetic pathways and biological roles for bacterially modified bile acids, we will pave the way for the rational alteration of the human gut microbiome to treat diseases such as inflammatory bowel disease and obesity.
+Both primary and secondary bile acids exert wide-ranging biological effects, from behaving as detergents that aid in digestion to acting as causative agents in colon and liver cancer to binding nuclear receptors and initiating downstream metabolic cascades.
+Despite their important role in human health, we know relatively little about which bacteria metabolize bile acids or which genes are responsible.
+By uncovering how and why bacteria transform these compounds, we will pave the way for the rational alteration of the human gut microbiome to treat diseases such as inflammatory bowel disease and obesity.